-Antibiotics are a group of drugs designed to treat bacterial infections.
+Antibiotics are a group of medicines designed to treat infections caused by bacteria.
+They don't work against infections caused by viruses.

-The discovery of antibiotics has been one of the most important developments of modern medicine, but this powerful group of drugs is fast becoming a victim of its own success.
+The discovery of antibiotics has been one of the most important developments of modern medicine, but this powerful group of medicines needs to be used carefully.

 What are antibiotics?

-- Although many substances had been found in the past that would kill bacteria, many of these, such as mercury, were almost as dangerous to our own cells.
+Antibiotics (or antibacterials) are a group of medicines that treat bacterial infections.
+In the past, other substances were found to kill bacteria, but many of these, such as mercury, were almost as dangerous to our own cells as the bacteria.

-- Antibiotics work only because bacteria have certain differences from human cells, so they can kill the bugs without hurting us.
+Antibiotics work because bacteria have certain differences from human cells, so they can kill the bacteria without hurting us.

-In just a few short decades, the misuse and overuse of antibiotics have allowed some bacteria to genetically mutate to resist them.
-Some bacteria, or “super bugs”, are now resistant to all known antibiotics and cannot be treated.
+In just a few short decades, the misuse and overuse of antibiotics have allowed some bacteria to genetically mutate to resist these medicines.
+This is called antibiotic resistance.

 Read more about antibiotic resistance.